CodingKen02/IndexDB_CRUD_Operations-master/README.md

 # IndexDB_CRUD_Operations-master
  This was a trial to create a database for real estate agents.
-NOTE: This program is based on another person's work, so some code is not unique.
-Just basically edited the layout and the fields.
+NOTE: This program is based on another person's work (look at license), so some code is not unique.
+Just basically edited the layout and the fields for personal practice and play.